 To get the most value out of web analytics you have to invest £90 in analysts for every £10 the analytics tools cost you.Avinash Kaushik

 This introduction is a little, fair warning from us – everything we’ll show you next provides great value to your web analytics efforts.
 But you won’t be able to magically identify all the issues with your website.
-This takes a trained eye, knowledge and lots of experience.
+This takes a trained eye, knowledge, and experience.

 After following the link to a report, you’ll see the title of your report and an “Import” button underneath it.

 You will be redirected to your Google Analytics account and see an import screen similar to this one:

-If you aren’t interested in the full package, you can uncheck the features you don’t want to import.
-In our case, we wanted to import all the goals in the package.
+If you’re not interested in the full package, you can uncheck the features you don’t want to import.
+In our case, we wanted to import all the goals from the package.

 After verifying the settings, click on “Select a view” at the top.
 The dropdown contains all the Analytics accounts you can access.

 Select the view you wish to use the specific reports on and click the blue “Create” button at the bottom.
 Your brand new package will be imported and you can locate it depending on its type.
 Custom dashboards and reports can be found in the “Customisation” menu:

 Imported goals will act as if you created them yourself and can be seen in any report that includes a goal view.

 This package of Google Analytics goals contains 11 goals that your WooCommerce store might want to track.
 The included goals help you track how many customers have: